Honda e

-The Honda e is a battery electric supermini manufactured by Japanese automaker Honda, available in the European and Japanese markets in 2020.
-It is based on the Urban EV Concept presented at the 2017 International Motor Show Germany in September 2017.
-The production version was unveiled at the same show in 2019.
-Unlike the layout of the Urban EV Concept, which was a 3-door hatchback, the production version is available only as a 5-door model.
-Its name was confirmed by Honda in May 2019.
+The Honda e is a battery electric car that was manufactured by Japanese automaker Honda and sold in Japan from 2020 to 2024 and in Europe from 2020 to 2023.
+It is a supermini with a five-door hatchback design and a battery-electric powertrain that drives the rear wheels.
 The vehicle is styled with a retro look reminiscent of the first-generation Civic.
-Honda's stated goal is to solely offer electrified powertrains in all of its mainstream European models by 2022.
+It was previewed by the 2017 Urban EV Concept with the production version first shown publicly in 2019.

 History

 The Urban EV Concept, first shown in 2017, was styled by Yuki Terai (exterior) and Fumihiro Yaguchi (interior) to evoke friendly and comforting feelings in prospective owners.
 Press coverage of the Urban EV Concept's styling called it "an adorable homage to some of Honda's first small cars, such as the diminutive Civic hatchbacks of the 1970s" and compared it to other urban cars originally introduced in the 1970s and early 1980s, including the Volkswagen Golf and Polo, Peugeot 205, Fiat 126 and 127, and the Honda's N600, pointing out similarities to the styling of the concept vehicle's predecessor, the EV-N concept.

 The pre-production car (named the Honda e) had its world debut at the Geneva Motor Show in March 2019.
-Its styling is an evolution of the 2017 Urban EV Concept; Honda equipped the 2019 prototype with flush-mounted door handles and compact rear-view cameras on each side to simplify its profile.
+Its styling is an evolution of the 2017 Urban EV Concept; Honda equipped the 2019 prototype with flush-mounted door handles and compact rear-view cameras on each side to simplify its profile and to improve aerodynamics.
 To facilitate charging from either side, the charging port is located in the middle of the car's bonnet (hood).
 The final production version of the e made its world debut at IAA 2019 in September 2019, held in Frankfurt, Germany.
+Unlike the layout of the Urban EV Concept, which was a three-door hatchback, the production version is available only as a five-door model.
+Its name was confirmed by Honda in May 2019.